Prairie Ronde Solar | 180MW in Louisiana

 Information and resources

-We’ve put together a collection of resources for anyone who’d like to know more about our Cottontail solar farm project – or about solar in general.
+We’ve put together a collection of resources for anyone who’d like to know more about utility-scale solar farms, or solar energy in general.

-We’ve put together a list of commonly asked questions, and their answers.
+We’ve put together a list of the most commonly asked questions, and their answers.